sr229/clarisa/README.md

 ## Contributing

 For beginners, we encourage you use VSCode for this as we declared a prebuilt Docker environment for you, simply install the extension and go to your remotes screen.

-For people who has dealt with Go before, standard Go rules apply here so if you're willing to help out please do so!